Browse by Medical Category

 Sridhar Ramaswamy, MDAssociate Professor of MedicineHarvard Medical School

 Attending PhysicianTucker Gosnell InvestigatorSamana Cay MGH Research ScholarMassachusetts General Hospital Cancer Center

 Associate MemberBroad Institute of Harvard and MITHarvard Stem Cell InstituteHarvard-Ludwig Center for Cancer Research

-Our laboratory is working to understand how human cancer genomes regulate solid tumor growth, metastasis, dormancy, and drug response.
-Our major goal is to use insights from our studies to develop entirely new strategies for the combination targeting of advanced cancers.
+The Ramaswamy laboratory is working to understand how solid tumor metastasis, dormancy, and drug resistance interrelate.
+Our major goal is to use insight from our studies to devise new strategies for the combination targeting of advanced cancers.
 Our multidisciplinary approach integrates clinical studies in solid tumor patients with experimental approaches in cancer, computational, & systems biology.

 Sridhar Ramaswamy, MDPrincipal Investigator

 Ramaswamy Lab Photo Gallery